lyzidiamond/hazard-viewer/README.md

 ### The web service

-The FastAPI web service defines four public routes:
+The FastAPI web service defines five public routes:

 - `/counties`: returns counties that intersect a 100km radius around a point as a [GeoJSON](https://geojson.org/) FeatureCollection.
 This route is called by the frontend to render county boundaries on the map.
 - `/declarations`: returns disaster declarations in counties within a 100km radius of a point.
 The `fetch_declarations` function defined in this route is called by `narrative.py` as information used to generate the hazard assessment, but it's also available as a public endpoint.
 - `/zone`: returns the [National Flood Hazard Layer](https://www.fema.gov/flood-maps/national-flood-hazard-layer) flood zone for the clicked location.
 The `get_zone` function defined in this route is called by `narrative.py` as information used to generate the hazard assessment, but it's also available as a public endpoint.
 - `/narrative`: generates and returns the hazard narrative displayed to the user.
 This route is called by the frontend when the map is clicked.
 It contains the main logic of the app: it generates context using disaster declarations and flood zones and passes them along with a detailed prompt to the LLM, which generates the narrative.
+- `/narrative/stream`: streams the hazard narrative as [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) instead of waiting for the full response.
+For cached narratives, the full text is returned immediately as a single chunk.
+For fresh generations, text chunks are forwarded to the client as they arrive from Claude, so the narrative appears word-by-word rather than all at once.

 ### The frontend